tyagidivyanshu3090/Project_Repo/React_Project/netflix-gpt/README.md

 npm run dev -- --host
 ```

 ## Project Folder structure:

 - All the routing is defined inside the `src/route/AppRoute.jsx`
 - utils folder:
   - validate.js: for regex testing at Login time

+## Understanding the Flavours of .env file

+- `.env` → Default environment variables for all environments.
+- `.env.local` → Local overrides, not committed to Git (good for secrets in development).
+- `.env.production` → For production build.
+- `.env.development` → For dev build.